-- a.174 the SEM, Swiss representations abroad and missions, the cantonal migration authorities responsible for the visa and the communal authorities to which the cantons have delegated these responsibilities, the State Secretariat and the Directorate of Political Affairs of the FDFA, the Border Guard and the border posts of the cantonal police authorities: in the course of the visa procedure; - b.175 the SEM: to determine the state responsible for assessing an asylum application under Regulation (EC) No. 604/2013176, and in the course of assessing an asylum application if Switzerland is responsible for its processing; - c. the Border Guard and the cantonal police authorities responsible for checks at the Schengen external borders: to conduct checks at the external border crossing points and on Swiss sovereign territory; - d. the Border Guard and the cantonal police authorities that conduct checks on persons: to identify persons who do not or who no longer fulfil the requirements for entry into Swiss sovereign territory or for a stay in Switzerland.
+- b.216 the SEM: to determine the state responsible for assessing an asylum application under Regulation (EC) No. 604/2013217, and in the course of assessing an asylum application if Switzerland is responsible for its processing; - C. the Border Guard and the cantonal police authorities responsible for checks at the Schengen external borders: to conduct checks at the external border crossing points and on Swiss sovereign territory; - d the Border Guard and the cantonal police authorities that conduct checks on persons: to identify persons who do not or who no longer fulfil the requirements for entry into Swiss sovereign territory or for a stay in Switzerland.

-3 The following authorities may request specific C-VIS data from the central access point under paragraph 4 in application of Decision 2008/633/JI177 in order to prevent detect or investigate terrorist offences or other serious criminal offences:
+3 The following authorities may request specific C-VIS data from the central access point under paragraph 4 in application of Decision 2008/633/JI218 in order to prevent detect or investigate terrorist offences or other serious criminal offences: